MailTape/MailTape-v1/_posts/2016-10-02-Monomotion.md

 ## Nym - Come Back
 _Louise_: **"**« _When I was a kid, I used to stare out the car window and pretend that I was flying_ ».
 Best intro ever, do I need to say more?
 Well, I will...
 This producer come from San Fransisco and is signed on amazing Loci Records.
-This song comes from the album _Complex_.
+This song comes from the album _Convex_.
 I really love the concept of the album : "_It's about how simple things are more complex upon closer inspection_" **"**

 ## Roméo Elvis x Le Motel - La Voiture
 _Louise_: **"**« Surprising choice » you may say.
 Actually, not that much.
 I really thought Le Motel's production was working perfectly with the rest of the selection.
 Roméo Elvis is a Belgian rapper who is, I think, really talented.
 I love how he tells stories.
 His rhymes and the music match in the best way.**"**